This single part question is worth 3 points and could be paired with a distinct part a for FRQ #1.

 A company needs to format words for display on a website.
 The rules for formatting are:

-- If a word contains more than one occurrence of any vowel ('a', 'e', 'i', 'o', 'u', case sensitive), replace each occurrence after the first with an asterisk (*).
+- If a word contains more than one occurrence of the first vowel ('a', 'e', 'i', 'o', 'u', all lowercase), replace each occurrence after the first with an asterisk (*).

 Write the method formatWord